zle0/fluent-plugin-mssql22/README.md

 # fluent-plugin-mssql22

-fluent plugin to write to Microsoft SQL Server"
+fluent plugin to write to Microsoft SQL Server

 ## Installation